Perpetual is committed to protecting your privacy and safeguarding your personal information.

 If you have a complaint related to how Perpetual has managed your personal information, please contact us using the contact information below.
 We may ask you to place your concerns in writing in order for us to fully understand and investigate the issues you have raised.
 We will acknowledge any complaint within five business days of it being received and make every effort to resolve your issue within a reasonable time of us being notified.

-If a complaint remains unresolved, you may access an external dispute resolution service or apply to the Office of the Australian Information Commissioner (OAIC) to have the complaint heard and determined.
-The Commissioner may be contacted on the privacy hotline: 1300 363 992.
+If a complaint remains unresolved, you may access contact the Australian Financial Complaints Authority (AFCA) or apply to the Office of the Australian Information Commissioner (OAIC) to have the complaint heard and determined.
+The Commissioner may be contacts on the privacy hotline: 1300 363 992.

-When we write to you about our decision, we will explain how you may access an external dispute resolution scheme or make a complaint to the OAIC.
+When we write to you about our decision, we will explain how you may access AFCA or make a complaint to the OAIC.

 NEED MORE INFORMATION?